StephanSchmidt/ai-coding-comparison/README.md

 The application is a todo list application.

-It is written in Go with a simple REST API and a simple frontend in JavaScript.
+It is written in Go application with a simple REST API and a simple frontend in JavaScript.

 The frontend is in the `internal/js` folder and is a simple single page